 Global Stock Market P/E Ratio & Earnings Growth

-As of January 1, 2025, the global equity market has a trailing Price-Earnings (P/E) ratio of 21.61 and a forward P/E ratio of 17.93.
+As of January 1, 2026, the global equity market has a trailing Price-Earnings (P/E) ratio of 23.12 and a forward P/E ratio of 18.89.
 These multiples are based on an index comprising 3,000 publicly traded companies from 47 countries.
 Both ratios exceed long-term historical averages, indicating a potential overvaluation of the global stock market relative to past trends.
 In 2023, total market earnings declined due to inflation concerns and supply chain disruptions.
-However, earnings rebounded in 2024, and analysts anticipate strong growth for 2025.
+Following a rebound in 2024, corporate earnings maintained significant momentum throughout 2025.
+Looking ahead, the market consensus for 2026 remains highly optimistic, with analysts forecasting strong earnings growth.

 Global Stock Market: P/E Ratio (TTM & Forward) & Earnings-per-Share (TTM & Forward)

 * The table presents both trailing and forecasted Earnings Per Share (EPS), with values indexed to a base of 100 as of January 1, 2022.
-EPS (TTM) reflects the aggregate earnings of the global stock market for the past 12 months and is calculated using the net income of the companies.
-EPS (Forward) is the forecasted (analyst consensus) earnings per share for the next 12 months and is calculated using the estimated operating profit of the companies.
+EPS (TTM) reflects the aggregate earnings of the global stock market for the past 12 months.
+EPS (Forward) is the forecasted (analyst consensus) earnings per share for the next 12 months.

 Global Stock Market Earnings Growth